 Can’t find what you’re looking for?
 Call 1300 688 648 for expert IT assistance

 With artificial intelligence, cybersecurity systems are equipped to analyse huge amounts of data, note patterns, and make smart decisions at higher speeds than humans.
+In this post, we explore the practical examples of AI in cybersecurity, its benefits, and the rapidly evolving threat landscape businesses must now prepare for in 2026.

 What Are Some Examples of AI in Cyber Security?

 AI provides a smarter, faster approach to cyber threat detection and response.
-This helps businesses avoid huge losses that come from cyber attacks and maintains some level of business continuity.
+This helps businesses avoid significant losses that come from cyber attacks and maintains business continuity.
+Here are practical examples of how AI is used in cybersecurity today:

 Threat Pattern Recognition